zhiyuchen/ruby_jsonpath/README.md

 ruby_jsonpath
 =============

-Ruby implementation of JsonPath, based on https://github.com/bruce/jsonpath
+Ruby implementation of JsonPath, based on work by Bruce at https://github.com/bruce/jsonpath